 One often says that T_1 and T_2 are definitionally equivalent if they have a "common definitional extension."
+The intuition behind definitional equivalence is simple: T_1 and T_2 are definitionally equivalent if T_1 can define all of the vocabulary that T_2 uses, and in a compatible way, T_2 can define all of the vocabulary that T_1 uses.
 Definitional equivalence captures a sense in which two theories are "intertranslatable" (Barrett and Halvorson, 2015a).

 One can easily verify that definitional equivalence is a strictly weaker criterion than logical equivalence.
 Unlike logical equivalence, theories in different signatures can be definitionally equivalent.
-But definitional equivalence is still incapable of substantiating Quine's conjecture.
+But definitional equivalence is still incapable of capturing any sense in which Quine's conjecture is true.
 As we have described it, a definitional extension does not allow one to define new sorts.
 If T_1 and T_2 are definitionally equivalent, therefore, they must be formulated in signatures with the same sort symbols.
 So no many-sorted theory is definitionally equivalent to a single-sorted theory.
-Quine's conjecture 1 is therefore false.

 Fortunately, there are criteria for theoretical equivalence that are more general than definitional equivalence.
-The one that will be of particular interest to us is called Morita equivalence.4 Morita equivalence is a natural generalization of definitional equivalence.
+The one that will be of particular interest to us is called Morita equivalence.5 Morita equivalence is a natural generalization of definitional equivalence.
 Indeed, it is essentially the same as definitional equivalence, but it allows one to define new sort symbols in addition to new predicate, function, and constant symbols.

-Our second version of Quine's conjecture is the following.
+The first version of Quine's conjecture that we will consider is the following.

-Quine's conjecture 2
+Quine's conjecture 1